ma7moudsalem1/tracker-angularjs/readme.md

 ## About Tracker AngularJs System

-Tracker AngularJs System is system to mange projects and tasks and handle users base on Laravel frameworke & AngularJs.
+Tracker AngularJs System is system to mange projects and tasks and handle users based on Laravel frameworke & AngularJs.

 ## How to Setup the system